melaniag95/palindrome-checker/README.md

 # palindrome-checker
-Check if the your you type is palindrome or not.
+Check if the word you've typed is palindrome or not.
 The application has been realized using JavaScript.

 ![capture](capture.gif)